Slackadays/Hajime/README.md

 `sh fakemake`.
 Fakemake will only work on POSIX systems.

 # Troubleshooting 🆘
-Open a GitHub Issue or get quick support in our Discord server.
+Open an issue in GitHub Issues or get quick support in our Discord server.

 # Supported by MacStadium 🍎
 To develop Hajime for MacOS, MacStadium provides a Mac Mini to help support open source projects like this one.